From Survival To Success: Mastering The Art Of Crisis Management In Business

 5. Manage Cash Flow

 Effective cash flow management is the financial backbone of crisis survival.
 Businesses must meticulously assess their financial position, evaluating expenses and identifying areas for cost reduction.
-Renegotiating contracts, accessing government assistance programmes, and exploring alternative funding sources are common strategies.
+Common strategies include negotiating contracts, accessing government assistance programmes, and exploring alternative funding sources.
 Cash flow projections and scenario analyses help anticipate financial challenges, allowing businesses to implement proactive measures.
 By managing cash flow prudently, businesses enhance their financial resilience, ensuring they can endure prolonged periods of uncertainty.

 6. Build Strong Relationships